 Mr Lin visited the school both on Wednesday, January 4, and Wednesday, January 11, to demonstrate paper engineering and help students use a piece of paper to create cranes.

-Included with the article is this photo shows Mr. Lin guiding a student through the creation of a paper crane.
+Included with the article is this photo of Mr. Lin guiding a student through the creation of a paper crane.

 May 24th, 2012: